amelieelibh/bunny-back/README.md

 The users project will run on port 9091
 The tasks project will run on port 9092
+Services are configured to accept cors request from `localhost:3000`, in case that you need to accepto another one, please add it to MvcConfig class

 To test the project:

 ### `mvn test`

 This is a live server, so it only works locally in the (tomcat) embedded server within maven